-Koot, executive chairman, said he was thrilled with the award of the CEC and would begin the water injection pilot "A" programme immediately.
+Koot, the executive chairman, said he was thrilled with the award of the CEC and would begin the water injection pilot "A" programme immediately.

 “We have effectively brought forward commencement of the waterflood pilot programme by nearly a year.